-All rental projects will be required to adequately document eligibility for these points at the time of AHP application via submission of a signed settlement statement/closing disclosure, warranty deed with price indicated, purchase contract, or letter from the donor in order to be awarded these points.
+All rental projects will be required to adequately document eligibility for these points at the time of AHP application via submission of a signed settlement statement/closing disclosure, warranty deed with price indicated, purchase contract, lease agreement, or letter from the donor or lessor in order to be awarded these points.
 (As part of this verification process, the FHLB will ensure that the acquisition costs shown on the AHP Development Budget match the eligibility documentation.)

-At least 20% of units/land Points Conveyed by the federal government, including properties made available through the local government via the HUD \$1 Homes program 5.0 Donated by an unrelated party 5.0 Conveyed significantly below market value by an unrelated party 3.0
+At least 20% of units/land Points Conveyed by the federal government, including properties made available through a local government via the HUD \$1 Homes program ough the 5.0 Donated by an unrelated party 5.0 Conveyed significantly below market value by an unrelated party 3.0

 VIII.
-Project Sponsorship (variable, up to a maximum of 7.0 points)
+Project Sponsorship (variable, up to a maximum of 9.0 points)